score-json/json/TSF/trustable/no-parsing-faults/NPF-04.md

           description: "function to scan a literal candidate, compare it to its expected value and return the corresponding C++ literal"
 ---

-The service parses literal names "true", "false" and "null" according to RFC8259.
+The service provided by nlohmann/json parses literal names "true", "false" and "null" according to RFC8259.